pytchlang/pytch-build/doc/source/tutorialcompiler/tutorial-metadata.rst

 In the front end, the work of processing the HTML of each tutorial's ``summary_div`` is done in the ``<TutorialSummaryDisplay>`` component.
-To extend this to use the metadata, a slot ``metadata: any`` was added to the type ``ITutorialSummary``.
-Then, the property ``allTutorialSummaries()`` in ``src/database/tutorials.ts`` pulls out the JSON metadata from the attribute, parse it, and use the result as the value of the metadata slot.
+The parsed metadata object is stored in a slot ``metadata: any`` within the type ``ITutorialSummary``.
+The function ``allTutorialSummaries()`` in ``src/database/tutorials.ts`` pulls out the JSON metadata from the attribute, parses it, and uses the result as the value of the metadata slot.
 Finally, in the ``<TutorialSummaryDisplay>``, we use ``tutorial.metadata`` to look for a "difficulty" property, and insert a suitable ``<div>`` to show it on screen.